omeka/omeka-s-enduser/docs/modules/scripto.md

 The eye symbol on the upper right by the "add" button sets the visibility of the project.
 If the button is set to private (eye with a slash) it will only be visible to users *of the Omeka site*

+You can change these settings at any time by editing the project.

 **Configuration options**

 - Title (required): the name of the Scripto project.
 This will display on public and admin sides.